uetsymphonique/uetsymphonique/README.md

   - LLM-based extraction of behaviors and TTPs from CTI / IR reports
   - Mapping adversary behaviors to the MITRE ATT&CK framework
   - Automatic generation of procedures and rapid evaluation of expected detection coverage based on detection rule logic
   - Identifying weaknesses and potential bypass paths in existing detection rules
+  - Development of automated tooling to execute adversary emulation scenarios and test cases

 #### Academic & Research-Oriented Work
 - Research on applying **AI / ML to Intrusion Detection Systems (IDS)**